A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: An application

 \section{An application}

 The following result is a straightforward consequence of Theorem~\ref{MainThm1} and an exact sequence for \'etale cohomology.
-Recall that by our definition a reductive group scheme has geometrically connected fibres. \begin{theorem} Let $R$ be as in Theorem~\ref{MainThm1} and $\bG$ be a reductive $R$-group scheme.
+Recall that by our definition a reductive group scheme has geometrically connected fibres. \begin{theorem} Let $R$ be a regular local ring containing an infinite field and $\bG$ be a reductive $R$-group scheme.
 Let $\mu:\bG\to\bT$ be a group scheme morphism to an $R$-torus $\bT$ such that $\mu$ is locally in the \'{e}tale topology on $\spec R$ surjective.
 Assume further that the $R$-group scheme $\bH:=\Ker(\mu)$ is reductive.
 Let $K$ be the fraction field of $R$.
 Then the group homomorphism

+is injective. \end{theorem} \begin{proof} We have a commutative diagram whose rows are exact in the sense that in each row the image of $\mu$ coincides with the kernel of $\nu$.

+By Theorem~\ref{MainThm1} the right vertical arrow has trivial kernel.
+Now a simple diagram chase completes the proof. \end{proof}